Some musical equipment just sounds like home. You’ve heard it so many times it sounds natural, as if it had always been there.

 Sound

-The Supraphonic's legendary sound has made it a mainstay of their snare catalog for well over 50 years, and for good reason.
+The Supraphonic's legendary sound has made it a mainstay of the Ludwig snare catalog for well over 50 years, and for good reason.
 What drummers (including me) absolutely love about the Supraphonic is its lightning-fast response and hypersensitivity.
 It fit right in the sound of my Ludwig Classic Maple kit.

 Its wide tuning range is another praiseworthy feature.
 If you experiment with muting enough, this snare can fit in almost any genre of music.